hiddewie/template/README.md

 ## Installation

+### Cargo

 Install with
 ```shell
 cargo install template-cli
 ```

+### Precompiled binaries

-Alternatively, you can download a pre-compiled binaries for multiple architectures and operating systems from the [Latest Release page](https://github.com/hiddewie/template/releases/latest).
+You can download a pre-compiled binaries for multiple architectures and operating systems from the [Latest Release page](https://github.com/hiddewie/template/releases/latest).

+### Docker

+The binaries are shipped as [Docker images](https://github.com/hiddewie/template/pkgs/container/template).

+In the usage instructions below, replace all usages of `template` with `docker run --rm ghcr.io/hiddewie/template`.

 ## Usage